codeflorist/quakespasm/README.md

 There is a [HD textures](https://drive.google.com/file/d/1UAH4la2uOv3lwMkMk05yZuYmiPIyExU_/view?usp=sharing) package available.
 Simply extract the zip-file into the `Id1` subfolder (where `PAK0.PAK` is located).

+You can also download a HD texture pack for __Arcane Dimensions__ [here](https://www.moddb.com/games/quake/addons/hires-texture-pack-for-arcane-dimensions).
+Simply extract the `textures` folder into your `ad` directory.

 ### Controls

 Both head-based (default) and controller-based movement is supported.
 You can change it in the VR options.